mdn/ansible-jenkins/README.md

 This is an [ansible](http://ansible.com/) playbook to install and configure [Jenkins-CI](http://jenkins-ci.org/).

+> **Note**
+> As of 2023, we have migrated all our CI/CD workflows to GitHub Actions and no longer use Jenkins.

 The playbook will install NGINX, Docker, a local-only SMTP server and Jenkins.
 It will also install Docker-maintenance cron jobs and Jenkins-backup scripts to S3.